A team of dedicated medical professionals is carefully transporting a man on a stretcher

 Practical Considerations If Injured By A Defective Product

-Assuming the product was defective and resulted in either injury or death, a consumer may be entitled to collect damages to compensate for their injuries.
+Assuming the product was defective and resulted in a person’s injury or death, that person may be entitled to collect damages to compensate them or their heirs for their damages and loss.

 Preserving The Product Is Critical To The Case